po1sigala/live/01-Class-Content/01-HTML-Git-CSS/02-Homework/README.md

 * The URL of the deployed application.

-* The URL of the GitHub repository, with a unique name and a readme that describes the project.
+* The URL of the GitHub repository, with a unique name and a README that describes the project.

 - - -